 A special "wash sale" rule may apply to a non-U.S. stockholder who owns our stock if (a) the non-U.S. stockholder owns more than 5% of that class of stock at any time during the one-year period ending on the date of the distribution described below, or (b) our stock is not, within the meaning of applicable Treasury regulations, "regularly traded" on a domestic "established securities market" (such as NASDAQ); although not completely clear, the better view is that our pre-REIT ownership history is included in applying this 5% threshold test.
-Although there can be no assurance in this regard, we believe that our Common Stock has been "regularly traded" on a domestic "established securities market" within the meaning of applicable Treasury regulations, all as described above; however, we can provide no assurance that our Common Stock will continue to be "regularly traded" on a domestic "established securities market".
-We thus anticipate this wash sale rule will apply, if at all, only (a) to a non-U.S. stockholder that owns more than 5% of our Common Stock or any other class of our stock or (b) if the particular class of our stock were no longer "regularly traded".
+Although there can be no assurance in this regard, we believe that our Common Stock has been and will remain "regularly traded" on a domestic "established securities market" within the meaning of applicable Treasury regulations, all as described above; however, we can provide no assurance that our Common Stock will continue to be "regularly traded" on a domestic "established securities market" in future taxable years.
+We thus anticipate this wash sale rule will apply, if at all, only (a) to a non-U.S. stockholder that owns more than 5% of our Common Stock or any other class of our stock or (b) if the particular class of our stock were to be no longer publicly traded on a domestic established securities market.
 Such a non-U.S. stockholder will be treated as having made a "wash sale" of our stock if it (a) disposes of an interest in our stock during the thirty days preceding the ex-dividend date of a distribution by us that, but for such disposition, would have been treated by the non-U.S. stockholder in whole or in part as gain from the sale or exchange of a United States real property interest, and then (b) acquires or enters into a contract to acquire a substantially identical interest in our stock, either actually or constructively through a related party, during the sixty-one day period beginning thirty days prior to the ex-dividend date.
 In the event of such a wash sale, the non-U.S. stockholder will have gain from the sale or exchange of a United States real property interest in an amount equal to the portion of the distribution that, but for the wash sale, would have been a gain from the sale or exchange of a United States real property interest.
-As described above, a non-U.S. stockholder's gain from the sale or exchange of a United States real property interest can trigger increased United States taxes, such as the branch profits tax applicable to non-U.S. corporations, and increased United States tax filing requirements.
+As described above, a non-U.S. stockholder's gain from the sale or exchange of a United States real property interest.
+As described above, a non-U.S. stockholder's gain from the sale or exchange of a United States tax applicable to non-U.S. corporations, and increased United States tax filing requirements.